DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 ## Add Cross-Band Data

-Add a panel with recipient details across the entire invoice.
+Add a panel with recipient details across the entire group.
 Place the panel on a separate _GroupHeader_ band that is printed on the background of other bands.

 1. Add another _GroupHeader_ band to the top of the report.
 Click the added band's smart tag and set the **Print Across Bands** property.
 This makes the band content start at the top of the _GroupHeader1_ and end at the bottom of the _GroupFooter1_ band.